folguinch/sidecube/README.md

 # sidecube

 A package to overplot spectra on maps and visualize it.
-The program loads a base layer (e.g. continuum image) and creates an overlay layer with the spectra in a cube.
+The program loads one or more base layers (e.g. continuum image) and creates overlay layers with the spectra in a cube.
+The data is displayed using the [Leaflet](https://leafletjs.com/) library in any JavaScript enabled browser (at the moment it uses Firefox as default).

 # Requirements